Lit3r4lly/TesterOven/README.md

 ## Etc.

-I made this project in 4 hours and it was kinda fun, I made this cause i wanted to develop cool project and I saw need to this tool.
+I made this project in 4 hours and it was kinda fun, I made this cause I wanted to develop a cool project and I saw need to this tool.